balmli/com.samsung.smart/README.md

 Interval between each time the status of the TV (on / off) is checked, in seconds.

 A value lower than 10 seconds will disable the polling.

+#### Maximum volume level

+Set the maximum volume level used for UPnP get and set volume.
+Default value is 30.

 #### Delay between keys